Chain of Correction for Full-text Speech Recognition with Large Language Models: Experiments

 {

 }

-where \( N \) represents the total number of characters/words in the reference, and \( S \), \( D \), and \( I \) correspond to the numbers of substitutions, deletions, and insertions, respectively.
+where \( N \) is the total number of characters/words in the reference, and \( S \), \( D \), and \( I \) are the numbers of substitutions, deletions, and insertions, respectively.
 For clearer comparison, we also utilized Error Rate Reduction (ERR):

 {

 }